IP Licensing In Global Perspective

-According to CSIR reports, it has 1872 active patents in India out of which 400 have been already licensed in last 10 years.
-CSIR’s 21.3% of active patents are commercialized and it is licensed to companies like General Electric, Ranbaxy, Tata Chemicals, Nostrum Pharmaceuticals, DRDO etc.
+According to CSIR reports, it has 1872 active patents in India out of which 400 have been already licensed in the last 10 years.
+CSIR’s 21.3% of active patents are commercialized and it is licensed to companies like General Electric, Ranbaxy, Tata Chemicals, Nostrum Pharmaceuticals, DRDO, etc.

 2. Indian Institute of Technology, Kanpur